progit/progit/de/02-git-basics/01-chapter2.markdown

 ## Tagging ##

-## Tagging ##
+## Tags ##

 Like most VCSs, Git has the ability to tag specific points in history as being important.
 Generally, people use this functionality to mark release points (`v1.0`, and so on).
 In this section, you’ll learn how to list the available tags, how to create new tags, and what the different types of tags are.

 Wie die meisten anderen VCS kann Git bestimmte Punkte in der Historie als besonders wichtig markieren, also taggen.
 Normalerweise verwendet man diese Funktionalität, um Release Versionen zu markieren (z.B. v1.0).
-In diesem Abschnitt gehen wir darauf ein, wie du die vorhandenen Tags anzeigen und neue Tags erstellen kannst, und worin die Unterschiede zwischen verschiedenen Typen von Tags bestehen.
+In diesem Abschnitt gehen wir darauf ein, wie du vorhandene Tags anzeigen und neue Tags erstellen kannst, und worin die Unterschiede zwischen verschiedenen Typen von Tags bestehen.

 ### Listing Your Tags ###